Set up monitoring before your Proxmox host melts down at 2am.

 PVE Exporter Won’t Start / Shows “Not Configured”

-cat /etc/prometheus-pve-exporter/pve.yml # If you get "No such file", well... there's your problemAPI token format is wrong - The format is picky:
+cat /etc/prometheus-pve-exporter/pve.yml # If you get "No such file", well... there's your problem -

-token_name: "grafana-token"andtoken_value: "8a7b6c5d-1234-5678..." - NOT the full
+token_name: "grafana-token"andtoken_value: "8a7b6c5d-1234-5678..." - Not the full

-- Should be:
+-

 curl -k https://192.168.100.4:8006/api2/json/nodes \ -H "Authorization: PVEAPIToken=grafana-user@pve!grafana-token=YOUR_TOKEN" # Should return JSON.
-If timeout/connection refused, check your network/firewallCheck the actual error in logs
+Timeout = network/firewall issue -

 Prometheus Target Shows “Context Deadline Exceeded”

-Firewall blocking port 8006 - Can the LXC reach Proxmox?
+Firewall blocking port 8006

-# From inside LXC curl -k https://192.168.100.4:8006 # If this times out, your firewall's blocking itSSL certificate problems - Self-signed cert on Proxmox?
-Set
+# From inside LXC curl -k https://192.168.100.4:8006 # Timeout = firewall -

-/etc/prometheus/prometheus.yml:scrape_configs: - job_name: 'proxmox' scrape_timeout: 30s # Bump from default 10s
+scrape_configs: - job_name: 'proxmox' scrape_timeout: 30s # Bump from default 10s

 Grafana Shows “No Data” on Dashboard

-- Click Test - should say “Data source is working”
+- Should say “Data source is working”

 - Open